unartic/RetroLink/README.md

 ## 📦 Hardware

 RetroLink hardware is as simple as an ESP32 and a level shifter (to convert 5 V to 3.3 V).
+In de future I'll provide a pcb-design to make it into an expansion card and maybe even sell pre-build versions.
+Though, one of the goals is to experiment with it yourself.

 ### Level shifter